Stage 2: Life Context | Problem Statement

 Part 1: Current life context snapshot

 Before you can define the problem, you need an honest snapshot of the conditions you're working within right now.
-These are the facts of your current life, not judgments about them.
+These are the facts of your current life (specific and factual), not judgments about them.

 Examples: